 That was our top 10 list of best cinematography films.
 We hope you enjoyed reading it as much as we enjoyed writing it!

-From classics like Gone With the Wind where colour in cinema was a new concept to Moonlight following the story of a black gay man, cinematography is the hidden attribute to all these films.
+From classics like Gone With the Wind where color in cinema was a new concept to Moonlight following the story of a black gay man, cinematography is the hidden attribute to all these films.

 Imagery is something we all deeply connect to but is challenging to define.
 Minds like Emmanuel Lubezki bring concepts unlike no other and translate them into visual art.
 These masters of imagery are what bring us film lovers so much joy and wonder.